Exploring the Extractive Method of Text Summarization

 Introduction

-Often there are many situations where we don’t have/get enough time to read and understand lengthy documents, research papers, or news articles.
-Similarly, summarizing a large volume of text while retaining essential information is crucial in many fields, such as journalism, research, and business.
+Often, there are many situations where we don’t have/get enough time to read and understand lengthy documents, research papers, or news articles.
+Similarly, summarizing a large text while retaining essential information is crucial in many fields, such as journalism, research, and business.
 This is where NLP text summarization comes into play, which is a technique that automatically generates a condensed version of a given text while preserving its essential meaning.
-In this article, we will explore the two main approaches of NLP text summarization, namely extractive and abstractive, and examine their applications, strengths, and weaknesses.
+This article will explore the two main approaches of NLP text summarization, extractive and abstractive, and examine their applications, strengths, and weaknesses.

 1. Understand the different categories of text vectorization.

-2. Understanding extractive and abstraction approach through examples.
+2. Understanding extractive summarization vs abstractive summarization through examples.

 3. Learn the difference between both vectorization techniques.